Back to Learn

 If you have ever walked into a dealership and been told you can “drive this car for only $399 a month,” you probably know the feeling.
 Leasing looks simple, predictable, and budget-friendly.

-Then the monthly payment hits your credit card, and suddenly there's a whole laundry list of
+Then the monthly payment hits your credit card, and suddenly there's a whole laundry list of hidden costs that were lurking in the fine print.

 New leases often come with: